Bowhay Institute for Legislative Leadership Development

 BILLD fellows also participate in a series of professional development sessions in areas such as time and priority management, communicating with the media and speech making, and consensus building and negotiation.

-Click here to view a sample program agenda.
+Click here to view a the 2021 draft agenda.

 The 2022 application will be available in early 2022